dwarvesf/playbook/operations/the-dwarves-runs-by-ideas.md

   - idea
 title: The Dwarves Runs By Ideas
 date: 2020-09-07
-description: null
+description: We figure a small team is easier to share perspectives, update on what's happening and discuss different work aspects.
+Besides better communication, working cross functional creates a higher chance to understand the whole operation flow.
-authors: null
+authors:
+- duy
 menu: playbook
 type: null
 hide_frontmatter: false
 ---
 ## Minimal human intervention
-Our operations runs on four branches: <span style='color:pink'>Account</span> for client happiness arrangement - <span style='color:pink'>PeopleOps</span> for resource allocation - <span style='color:pink'>Human Resource</span> for recruitment and employee experience, & <span style='color:pink'>Communication</span> for info transmission across the platforms.
+Our operations runs on four branches: **Account** for client happiness arrangement - **PeopleOps** for resource allocation - **Human Resource** for recruitment and employee experience, & **Communication** for info transmission across the platforms.

 It's a bit different from other operations flows out there.
 But we do it on purpose.